bata24/gef/README.md

     - ![](images/mte-tags.png)
 - `iouring-dump`: dumps the area of iouring (only x64).
     - This area is mapped to userland, but cannot be accessed from gdb.
-    - Therefore, it executes the assembly code and retrieve the contents.
+    - Therefore, it executes the assembly code and retrieves the contents.
     - ![](images/iouring-dump.png)
-- `gef version`: shows software versions that gef used.
+- `gef version`: shows software versions that GEF uses.
     - ![](images/gef-version.png)
-- `gef status`: shows architecture information used in gef.
+- `gef status`: shows architecture information used in GEF.
     - ![](images/gef-status.png)
 - `gef reset-bp`: shows and resets all breakpoints.
 - `gef arch-list`: displays defined architecture information.
     - ![](images/gef-arch-list.png)
-- `gef pyobj-list`: displays defined global python object.
+- `gef pyobj-list`: displays defined global python objects.
     - ![](images/gef-pyobj-list.png)
 - `gef avail-comm-list`: displays a list of commands which are available or not for the current architecture and gdb execution mode.
     - ![](images/gef-avail-comm-list.png)
-- `gef set-arch`: sets a specific architecture to gef.
+- `gef set-arch`: sets a specific architecture to GEF.
-- `gef check-update`: checks for gef updates.
+- `gef check-update`: checks for GEF updates.
 - `binwalk-memory`: scans memory by `binwalk`.
     - ![](images/binwalk-memory.png)
 - `filetype-memory`: scans memory by `file` and `magika`.